-Getting two or more graphics cards to do one job sounds like a great idea in theory but in reality, it may not yield such great results.
+Using two or more graphics cards to do a single job sounds like a great idea in theory, but it might not yield such spectacular results.

-When these technologies made their debuts in the mid-2000s, many were excited about the implicit promises they made.
-However, the lukewarm start both of these companies offered for their respective multi-GPU solution would, unfortunately, continue throughout their entire lifespans.
+When these technologies debuted in the mid-2000s, many were excited about the promises they heard.
+However, the lukewarm starts made by these companies for their respective multi-GPU solutions would, unfortunately, continue throughout their entire lifespans.

-What might’ve been the kill shot for the general idea of two or more graphics cards working as one is the advancement of technology and the fact that modern high-end GPUs simply have very little problems handling even the most demanding video games at the highest settings.
+What might have been the nail in the coffin for the concept of two or more graphics cards working as one was the advancement of technology and the fact that modern high-end GPUs encounter very few problems handling even the most demanding video games at their highest settings.

-As such, both SLI and Crossfire (and by the looks of things, NVLink) will go down in history as something that only enthusiasts found valuable enough to use.
+As such, it appears that both SLI and Crossfire (and seemingly NVLink) will go down in history as something that only some gaming enthusiasts found worthwhile to use.

-Still, the very idea is fascinating and here we’ll take a look at how both of these technologies work, as well as their differences, and what went wrong for them.
+Still, the idea of combining GPUs is fascinating.
+Let’s look at how both of these technologies work, their differences, and what ultimately went wrong for them.